Fixpoint Node Selection Query Languages for Trees: The Query Language

-Indeed, node expression of the form $\DIAM{P}\phi$ and $\BOX{P}{\phi}$ with complex $P$ can be considered as abbreviations \cite{Koze83}.
+To see this consider the following.
+Starting from \cite{Koze83}, but also in \cite{CoMe90,GoKo04}, it has been observed several times in the literature that node expression of the form $\DIAM{P}\phi$ and $\BOX{P}{\phi}$ with complex $P$ can be considered as abbreviations for suitable fixpoint expressions.
+This can be easily done in \muXPath as well.

 First of all, we notice that in expressions of the form $P^-$, we can apply recursively the following equivalences to push the inverse operator $^-$ inside \RXPath expressions, until it is applied to \XPath axes only:

 Also, considering that $\varphi_1\lor\varphi_2\equiv\lnot(\lnot\varphi_1\land\lnot\varphi_2)$, and $\BOX{P}{\varphi}\equiv\lnot\DIAM{P}{\lnot\varphi}$, we can assume w.l.o.g., that \RXPath queries are formed as follows: